MicrosoftDocs/architecture-center/docs/example-scenario/analytics/pipelines-disaster-recovery-content.md

 Disasters can be hardware failures, natural disasters, or software failures.
 The process of preparing for and recovering from a disaster is called disaster recovery (DR).
-This article discusses recommended practices to achieve business continuity and disaster recovery (BCDR) for Azure Data Factory and Azure Synapse Analytics pipelines.
+This article discusses recommended practices to achieve business continuity and disaster recovery (BCDR) for Azure Data Factory and Azure Synapse Analytics Pipelines.

 BCDR strategies include availability zone redundancy, automated recovery provided by Azure disaster recovery, and user-managed recovery by using continuous integration/continuous delivery (CI/CD).